Hartlepool Northern Connectivity: Town Centre to Headland

 Opportunities

-We want to deliver improvements to help improve bus, walking, wheeling, and cycling journeys and make these more attractive travel options.
+We want to deliver improvements to help improve walking, wheeling, and cycling journeys and make these more attractive travel options.

 Here are some opportunities that may help address the issues in this area:

-• Introduce a dedicated cycle route including:
+• Introduce a dedicated cycle route

-• Provide a Toucan crossing over The Highlight for walkers, wheelers, and cyclists.
+• Provide a toucan crossing over The Highlight for walkers, wheelers, and cyclists.

 • Introduce a 2.5-metre-wide cycleway at footpath level on The Highlight.